-\begin{defn}[Log liftability] Let $(X, B)$ be a pair of a normal projective surface $X$ over an algebraically closed field $k$ of positive characteristic and a $\Q$-divisor $B$ on $X$.
-Let $R$ be a complete local ring with residue field $k$.
-We say that $(X, B)$ is \textit{log liftable to $R$} if there exists a log resolution $f\colon Y \to X$ of $(X, B)$ such that $(Y,f_{*}^{-1}\Supp(B)+\Exc(f))$ lifts to $R$.
-We refer to \cite[Definision 2.6]{Kaw3} for the definition of liftability of a log smooth pair.
-When $R$ is the ring $W(k)$ of Witt vectors, we simply say that $(X,B)$ is \textit{log liftable}. \end{defn}
+\begin{defn}[Log liftability] Let $k$ be an algebraically closed field of positive characteristic.
+Let $(X, B)$ be a pair of a normal projective surface $X$ over $k$ and a $\Q$-divisor $B$ on $X$.
+We say that $(X, B)$ is \textit{log liftable} if there exists a log resolution $f\colon Y \to X$ of $(X, B)$ such that $(Y,f_{*}^{-1}\Supp(B)+\Exc(f))$ lifts to the ring $W(k)$ of Witt vectors.
+For the definition of liftability of a log smooth pair, we refer to \cite[Definition 2.6]{Kaw3}. \end{defn}